Xbox Series X console with controller

 Valve's Steam Machine (announced November 2025) prompted The Verge to declare: "Valve just built the Xbox that Microsoft is trying to make."

-Microsoft spent $68.7 billion acquiring Activision Blizzard and $7.5 billion acquiring ZeniMax/Bethesda.
-Then they laid off thousands and shut down studios.
+Then they laid off over 15,000 people and shut down studios.

-The message to developers: consolidation doesn't mean stability—it means you're expendable.
+The message to developers: consolidation doesn't mean job security.
+It means you're a line item.

 2. The Death of Mid-Budget Games

-Studios like Tango Gameworks (Hi-Fi Rush), Arkane Austin (Prey), and others made mid-budget, critically acclaimed games that didn't sell 10+ million copies.
+Studios like Tango Gameworks (Hi-Fi Rush) and Arkane Austin (Prey) made critically acclaimed games that didn't sell 10+ million copies.

 Developers are now wary of subscription deals.
 As Larian's Michael Douse said: "What happens when all that money runs out?"